For best experience please turn on javascript and use a modern browser!

 Tuition fees

-The tuition fees for your pre-Master’s programme depend on the number of credits (EC) you need to obtain.
-You can calculate the tuition fee on our website to see how much it will cost.
-If you also follow courses outside the pre-Master’s programme in question, you will be required to pay the institutional tuition fee.
+The tuition fees for your pre-Master’s programme depend on the number of credits (ECTS) you need to obtain.
+If you also follow courses outside the pre-Master’s programme in question, you will be required to pay the full institutional tuition fee.

 Entry visa and residence permit